jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 PEPPER=wtWy8vb3Ov4FFiFF
 ```

-Now you can read it from your Node.js code:
+Now you can read the pepper from your Node.js code:

 `app.mjs`
 ```js